Carol Rifka Brunt: Early life

-Brunt was born in Queens, New York City, New York in 1970.
-She grew up in the suburbs of New York City in Pleasantville, New York, near the setting of her book Tell the Wolves I'm Home.
+Brunt was born in Queens, New York City, in 1970.
+She grew up in Pleasantville, New York, near the setting of her book Tell the Wolves I'm Home.

 Career

 Brunt began her professional writing career in Amherst, Massachusetts.
 In addition to writing, she worked with elderly people and men who suffered brain damage.

 Brunt wrote short stories published in several literary journals, including North American Review and The Sun.
 In 2006 she received the New Writing Ventures award from the New Writing Partnership and Arts Council England.
-Then in 2007 Brunt received an additional award from the Arts Council to write her first novel Tell The Wolves I'm Home.
+Then in 2007 Brunt received an additional award from the Arts Council to write her first novel.
 Brunt has also been published in The Wall Street Journal.

 Tell The Wolves I'm Home

-Her novel Tell The Wolves I'm Home made it to the New York Times Best Seller list in July 2013.
+Brunt's novel Tell The Wolves I'm Home made it to The New York Times Best Seller list in July 2013.
 Her novel was first published by Dial Press in the United States and Macmillan in the United Kingdom in June 2012.

-Brunt's novel started with the idea of a dying uncle painting a portrait of his nieces.
+Tell The Wolves I'm Home started with the idea of a dying uncle painting a portrait of his nieces.
 Brunt shelved the idea until the character of June came to her along with the first chapter.
 "I knew there was so much more there, so I just kept adding."

 The novel started as a piece of short fiction, most of which ended up in the first chapter of the book.
 Brunt set the novel in 1980s New York, when and where the author grew up.
 The book is, according to Brunt, a semi-autobiographical coming-of-age story.
 Brunt has stated that though she has a sister like the heroine of the book, the relationship is not based on her relationship with her sister.
 Brunt says the similarities are mostly bits of her own personality and childhood hobbies attributed to the characters of June and her older sister Greta.

 However, Brunt did find small bits of her novel reflected in real life; a portrait by James Cowie called "Two Schoolgirls" Brunt says is almost exactly how she imagined the character of the uncle, Finn, painting his two nieces.

 Brunt's debut novel was a critical success, making it on to Oprah Winfrey's summer reading list, and being named one of the best books of the year by The Wall Street Journal and O: The Oprah Magazine as well as receiving the Alex Award for realistic fiction in 2013.